ros-navigation/docs.nav2.org/configuration/packages/configuring-map-server.rst

   ============== =============================

   Description
-    Type of costmap filter used:
+    Type of costmap filter used.
+This is an enum for the type of filter this should be interpreted as.
+We provide the following pre-defined types:

     - 0: keepout zones / preferred lanes filter
     - 1: speed filter, speed limit is specified in m/s